nhayward/revpit/user/pages/02.editors/ash-p/bio.md

 facebook:
     name: '@ashpreads'
     url: 'https://www.facebook.com/AshPReads'
+annual_contest_2025: true
 mini: true
 ---

 ##### Bio

 Ash P is the owner of Ash P Reads Editing Services.
-With a Bachelor's degree in English Literature, Education, and Mass Communication, and a previous career to early childhood education, she brings a unique blend of academic and creative expertise to her work.
+With a Bachelor's degree in English Literature, Education, and Mass Communication, and a previous career in early childhood education, she brings a unique blend of academic and creative expertise to her work.

 Ash's passion for reading and discovering new words led her to a career in editing.
 When she began her journey as a freelance editor over two decades ago, freelancing was still a relatively unknown concept in Pakistan.
-Over the years, Ash has diligently honed her editing skills across a diverse range of genres, collaborating with several bestselling authors.
+Over the years, Ash has diligently honed her editing skills across a diverse range of genres, collaborating with several bestselling authors and an award-winning publisher.
 She specializes in safe-for-work nonfiction and fiction.

 Currently under the mentorship of a renowned comic book editor, Ash is expanding her expertise into new and exciting territories.
 She is particularly passionate about working with books for young readers and is eager to take on more projects in young adult (YA), middle grade (MG), and children's fiction, as well as graphic novels and comics.